-- 1. Apply general safety procedures in the shop, lab, and industrial environment.
-NCLER Level 1 49103 - Apply proper safety techniques for all types of circuits and components used in the utility craft. a.
-Demonstrate an understanding of and comply with relevant OSHA, NEC, and NESC safety b. standards. - Demonstrate use of electrical tools, equipment, and references.
-NCCER Level 1 49103 2. - Identify and demonstrate proper use of basic tools such as meters, drills, and other hand held a. equipment. - Demonstrate the use of and reading of a rule and/or measuring tape. b. - c.
+1. Apply general safety procedures in the shop, lab, and industrial environment.
+NCCER LEVEL 1 49103

+- Apply proper safety techniques for all types of circuits and components used in the utility craft. - Demonstrate an understanding of and comply with relevant OSHA, NEC, and NESC safety b. standards. - Demonstrate use of electrical tools, equipment, and references.
+NCCER Level 1 49103 - Identify and demonstrate proper use of basic tools such as meters, drills, and other hand held equipment. - Demonstrate the use of and reading of a rule and/or measuring tape. b. - c.
 Locate and interpret information in the NESC relative to a specific job.
-Solve problems using Ohm's law. - 3. - List three formulae for Ohm's law. а

-4. Solve problems for an unknown voltage, amperage, resistance, and wattage.
-NCCER Level 1 49103
+Solve problems using Ohm's law.
+NCCER Level 1 49103 - - List three formulae for Ohm's law. - 4.
+Solve problems for an unknown voltage, amperage, resistance, and wattage. $^{\text{NCCER Level 1 49103}}$